 At Traffick911, prevention happens through educating adults and youth about the plight of sex trafficking in America and equipping them with practical ways to keep themselves safe.
 Since the average age of entry into sex trafficking is 13, we must reach youth right where they are.
 We bring our Traps and Hooked™ programs into schools, youth shelters, boys and girls clubs, CPS groups, youth groups, parent programs, juvenile detention, and more.

 In close collaboration with local, state and federal law enforcement, our team is identifying domestic minor sex trafficking victims in the juvenile justice system through our Juvenile Detention Outreach, High Risk Youth Outreach and finding them online through our Internet Surveillance Team.
 The training of first responders - those who are in jobs to identify and rescue victims - has also proven to be a powerful tool in identifying and rescuing victims.

-Once victims are identified, our team of experts work to get them plugged into the support they need through case management, outpatient services, trauma-informed counseling, tattoo removal, mentoring, residential treatment, safe homes and other referral services.
-Our staff also works hard to maintain long-term relationships with the survivors, mentoring and walking with them (and their family, when possible) through their journey into adult years.
+Once victims are identified, our team of expert victim specialists work to get them plugged into the support they need through case management, outpatient services, trauma-informed counseling, mentoring, residential and/or mental health treatment, and other referral services.
+Our team makes every effort to maintain long-term relationships with the survivors, mentoring and walking with them (and their family, when possible) through their journey into adult years.

 Where we work